 Duane Wall has devoted most of his career to working with banks and other ﬁnancial institutions to help them achieve their strategic objectives by navigating through the complexities of the US and global regulatory framework for ﬁnancial activities.
-He served as head of the Firm's bank advisory practice from 1981 to 1999, and from 2008 to 2015.
-He was the head of White & Case from 2000 to 2007, during a period of substantial growth for the Firm.
+He serves as the head of the Firm’s Global Financial Services Regulatory practice and was the head of White & Case from 2000 to 2007, during a period of substantial growth for the Firm.

 Duane's clients include major banking organizations from a variety of countries.
-During and in the aftermath of the recent financial crisis, he has been advising these clients and other ﬁnancial institutions on the challenges they face arising from the Volcker Rule and other regulatory hurdles.
+Since the financial crisis that began in 2008, he has been advising these clients and other ﬁnancial institutions on the challenges they face arising from the Volcker Rule and other regulatory hurdles.
 These include limitations on proprietary trading and investing in or sponsoring private equity funds and hedge funds; capital, liquidity and leverage ratio requirements; enhanced prudential standards; and other bank regulatory limitations on the establishment or expansion of operations in underwriting, merchant banking and other non-banking activities.

-With the accelerating convergence of the financial and technology sectors, Duane has become active in fintech matters, helping financial institution clients assess and address their need for enhanced technology capability.
+With the accelerating convergence of the financial and technology sectors (fintech), Duane has become active in fintech matters, helping financial institution clients assess and address their need for enhanced technology capability.
 He also works with non-bank clients to help them participate in mobile phone payment systems and other fintech initiatives.

 He has a deep understanding of the global resources the Firm can make available to clients, based on his eight years as head of the Firm and his residency in the Firm's London ofﬁce from 1972–1976 and from 1980–1981.

-Since the beginning of the recent financial crisis, Duane's work for clients has included:
+Since the financial crisis that began in 2008, Duane's work for clients has included:

 Advising a number of non-US banking organizations on how to structure their ownership of investment funds to comply with the Volcker Rule.